nguyenkhaan/SEAPP_TaskManagement-Server-/README.md

 ```
 ### 2. API Integration
 - Create a local `.ENV` files in the root project for public API Keys
-- Please [Contact](https://www.facebook.com/kha.an.907155) for more informations.
+- Please [Click](https://drive.google.com/drive/folders/1fvMzbJxwO6t_msTt9q4Py30XMnuvwAuG?usp=sharing) for more informations.

+**Note**: This Repo is configed for Deloy.
+If you want to run Development.
+You must fix something like: `Connection string`, `Reirect_URI` and more.
+If you has any question in this step.
+Please [contact](https://www.facebook.com/kha.an.907155) for more informations.

 ### 3. Docker
 - Build and run with Docker Compose up